vegaprotocol/specs/specs/0000-Ethereum_Bridge_Spec.md

 ### Whitelisting and Blacklisting
 The ERC20 contract, and any other contract that represents an asset class rather than an individual asset, will maintain a whitelist of assets that can and cannot be deposited.
 Only whitelisted assets can be deposited.
-* An asset that is not on the whitelist cannot be deposited
-* An asset that is on the whitelist can be withdrawn or deposited
+* An asset that is on the whitelist can be withdrawn and deposited
-* An asset that is not on the whitelist can be withdrawn
+* An asset that is not on the whitelist can be withdrawn but not deposited

 #### Whitelisting
 Whitelisting an asset occurs through a governance decision on the Vega chain.
 Eventually a user will be in possession of a bundle of signatures that they will send to the smart contract, along with the contact address of the asset to be whitelisted.
 After this has been accepted on the Ethereum chain, events for that asset will start being sent through to nodes via the Event Bus.